Ankr-network/ankr-docs/docs/staking/liquid-staking/avax/avax-liquid-staking-faq.md

 Ankr aims to spread delegations to only the most trustworthy and reliable nodes to increase staking rewards.

+### If I click **Unstake**, does my stake immediately stop accumulating rewards?

+It depends on the staked asset.
+For AVAX Liquid Staking, your stake **continues** to accumulate rewards until the moment you receive them.

 ### Is there any risk from staking, like slashing or any penalties?

 The only risk for stakers is missing out on rewards during any time a validator they staked with is slashed.